omersheikhh/Restaurant-Master/README.md

 Run Locally

-To run Grilli locally, run this command on your git bash:
+To run this Website locally, run this command on your git bash:

 Linux and macOS: